YusakiDev/BetterView/README.md

 ### Configuration

 On the first start, this plugin will automatically create a configuration file.
-If using Paper it will be created at `plugins/BetterView/config.yml`, if using Fabric it will be created at `config/betterview.yml`.
+If using Paper it will be created at `plugins/BetterView/config.yml`, if using Fabric it will be created as `betterview.yml` inside your world directory (e.g. `world` for dedicated servers).
 In there, you are able to configure the following options:

 - `config-version`: Don't touch this
 - `integrated-server-render-distance`: Only relevant for singleplayer worlds, this allows replacing the render distance